 Zumenon is a type of treatment called hormone replacement therapy (HRT).
 Zumenon tablets

 contain a hormone called estradiol.

-Zumenon helps to relieve the discomfort many women feel during and after the menopause.
+This medicine helps to relieve the symptoms many women feel during and after menopause.

-Women with an intact womb should generally be prescribed Zumenon and another tablet,
+Women with an intact womb should generally be prescribed Zumenon and another medicine,

 a progestogen, to protect the lining of the uterus from over stimulation.